-The SDG Center for Africa notes that "governments have a unique and central role to play in achieving the UN's Agenda 2030 as well as Africa's own Agenda 2063, which will continue beyond the SDG timeline.
+The SDGC/A and the Sustainable Development Solutions Network (SDSN) note that "governments have a unique and central role to play in achieving the UN's Agenda 2030 as well as Africa's own Agenda 2063, which will continue beyond the SDG timeline.
 While good governance is a Sustainable Development Goal in its own right (SDG 16), the active role of government is instrumental to every other SDG as well.
-For this reason, it is necessary not only for each country to reflect on its current SDG status and progress... but to analyse how government-led efforts can be improved and accelerated."
+For this reason, it is necessary not only for each country to reflect on its current SDG status and progress(...) but to analyse how government-led efforts can be improved and accelerated."